zahid0033/react_redux_boilerplate/README.md

-# Moddhopara Granite Company Limited

-Redux
+# Redux BoilerPlate

+Two types of login authentication
+Those are 'Agent' and 'Admin' authentication